|

 If you ship items heavier than 75 lbs that are not accessible to forklifts, they must be placed on a pallet for handling.

-If you ship smaller items loose, each one will be handled by hand at all stages of international transportation.
+If you ship smaller items loose, each one will be handled by hand at all stages of international shipping.
 There is no guarantee that the items will be appropriately handled during the conveyance from the USA.

-IMPORTANT TO UNDERSTAND AND REMEMBER: If your shipment contains up to 3-5 loose small items, you may ask to ship it loose.
+IMPORTANT TO UNDERSTAND AND REMEMBER: If your intl shipment contains up to 3-5 small items, you may ask to ship it loose.
 However, IF YOU SHIP MORE THAN 3-5 UNITS OR THE WEIGHT OF A SINGLE BOX/UNIT EXCEEDS 75 LBS, THEN THE OCEAN CARRIERS' TERMINALS (CFS) WILL REJECT TO SHIP IT LOOSE.
 THEY WILL PALLETIZE EVERYTHING, REGARDLESS OF WHETHER YOU REQUEST OR NOT TO PALLETIZE YOUR LOAD.

-If you request an ocean freight carrier's terminal (CFS) to palletize your shipment, the CFS will appropriately stack everything on certified ISPM15 pallets and shrink-wrap it.
+If you request an ocean carrier's terminal (CFS) to palletize your intl shipment, the CFS will appropriately stack everything on certified ISPM15 pallets and shrink-wrap it.
 Each pallet will carry as many smaller items as possible for safe handling by forklifts.

 If you palletize on your own, then follow these rules: